marcelee0713/InsureChain/README.md

 ### Example 2

-Rather than manually typing every endpoint of our canister, why not let's use the Candid UI instead for interact our canister's [smart contracts](https://internetcomputer.org/how-it-works/smart-contracts-serve-the-web/).
+Rather than manually typing every endpoint of our canister, why not let's use the Candid UI instead to interact our canister's [smart contracts](https://internetcomputer.org/how-it-works/smart-contracts-serve-the-web/).

 The URL of Candid UI will be shown once you ran `npm run setup`.